slost1/L2jServer/L2_GameServer_T1/README.txt

 ====================

 CLIENT COMPATIBILITY
-Our server is dependant on the official release of the North American lineage2 live client. http://www.lineage2.com
+Our server is dependent on the official release of the North American lineage2 live client. http://www.lineage2.com
 All help and support will only be for the official client.
 Any clients obtained elsewhere, must obtain support from where it was obtained.